Scholarship Terms and Conditions

 6. Scholarships on offer.
 The Department may cancel any of the Scholarships on offer, whether or not advertised, or reduce their advertised value, or reduce the period of the study tour.
 You will be advised of any cancellation or variation and where the advertised value or other aspect of a Scholarship has been varied will be asked if You wish to continue with Your application.

 7. Eligibility criteria.
 To be eligible for a Scholarship You must be an Australian citizen or permanent resident.
-You must be permanently (full time or part time) employed in a NSW school, early childhood centre or TAFE NSW campus unless otherwise stated in the Scholarship.
+You must be permanently (full time or part time) employed or on a temporary contract in a NSW school, early childhood centre or TAFE NSW campus unless otherwise stated in the Scholarship.

 8. Minimum years.
 You must have a minimum of 2 years of teaching experience and You must be qualified to teach or have particular experience in the category applicable to the Scholarship.